ms1963/SleepyPico/README.md

 - The BME280 SPI driver in C++ was created by Michael Stal.
 - The Sleep class was created by Michael Stal.
 - The main application sleepypico was developed by Michael Stal.

+## Thanks
+to GitHub user Rene for his very helpful suggestions how to improve the code.

 ## Some remarks on the code
 The mode is determined by the configureXXX() methods provided by the Sleep class (sleep.cpp, sleep.hpp)